 I am pleased to present the StudioComm series of products.
 As both president and owner of Studio Technologies, I take a very personal approach when designing products.
-Getting older (40 as of this writing) has increased my appreciation of the more subtle things in life-be they a part of nature or the nuances contained in a well-designed piece of electronic equipment.
+Getting older has increased my appreciation of the more subtle things in life-be they a part of nature or the nuances contained in a well-designed piece of electronic equipment.
 Do the technical and operational aspects of a product work together to "feel" right?
 A Studio Technologies' design is ready to go only when I am completely satisfied.
 My entire focus for the StudioComm series was to make a system that you'd really enjoy using, and one that would perform reliably for years.
 I hope you share my enthusiasm.

 Many fine people worked toward making the StudioComm "happen."
 Mitch Budniak (ace consulting engineer) designed many of the circuits.
 Jim Cunningham contributed to the analog design.
-Carrie Loving provided engineering support.
-Barbara Govednik coordinated the marketing communications aspects.
-Ben Kamen designed the automatic testing routines.
 Larry Leviton wrote the excellent micro-controller software.
 Al Lux designed the printed circuit boards.
-Jim McGuire designed the graphics.
+Carrie Loving designed the graphics.
 Fred Roeck performed the mechanical design.
 Joe Urbanczyk coordinated the safety testing and agency approvals.